1. What is sheet resistance?

 24. Do you offer sensors for measurement in vacuum?

 Yes, SURAGUS offers sensors for measurement in vacuum.
 Please refer to our inline “in-vacuo” sensors.
 All inline sensors are available for in-vacuo application.

-Yes, SURAGUS offers systems that the measure the optical transparency (OT) or optical density (OD) next to the electrical characterization.
+Yes, SURAGUS offers systems that measure the optical transparency (OT) or optical density (OD) next to the electrical characterization.

 26. Do you have a handheld device for sheet resistance measurement?